stfnw/pov-ascii/README.md

 ### How it works

-POV works, because the eye does not react instantaniously to stimulus and therefore a small flash of light leaves a short afterimage and is perceived for a longer time than the light is actually turned on.
+POV works, because the eye does not react instantaneously to stimulus and therefore a small flash of light leaves a short afterimage and is perceived for a longer time than the light is actually turned on.
-This optical illusion allows the drawing of seemingly floating shapes in the air, for example by turning leds on and off in a fast pattern and waving them around.
+This optical illusion allows the drawing of seemingly floating shapes in the air, for example by turning LEDs on and off in a fast pattern and waving them around.

 To display text, the different characters and symbols of the alphabet have to be translated to the corresponding blink-patterns for the LEDs.
-In C, this is usually done by saving the needed characters in a two-dimensional array in a seperate header-file, where each inner array represents one character.
+In C, this is usually done by saving the needed characters in a two-dimensional array in a separate header-file, where each inner array represents one character.

 For example, to display the letter `A` with five LEDs (ignoring the other three bits of one byte), one could use the following pattern (where each `1` represents one turned-on LED and each `0` represents one turned-off LED)